ramdhakne/warpstream-py-docker-client/README.md

 # warpstream-py-docker-client
 Py client for Warpstream Kafka Cluster.
 SR is dockerized to run locally.
 Client registers the schema with schema registry first and write record to the kafka cluster.

+* TIP: Run the producer and consumer in two terminals so that consumer can be kept running and producer can be used to produce the records.

 ## Pre-requisties
 * Create Warpsteam(WS) Kafka cluster
 * If using WS serverless then no need of creating agent for the broker